 Difficulty moving the eyes or difficulty in focusing on moving objects

 The slowness or reduced movement associated with Parkinson’s may affect how you move your eyes.
 You might notice this more when following a fast-moving object such as a vehicle or ball.
 Your eyes may move slowly and jerkily.
-Medications used to treat such movement problems may help.
+You may also experience some difficulty in reading because the eyes are slower in jumping from the end of a line to the beginning of the next.

 Caution!
 If detecting or seeing movement is difficult, particularly estimating the speed of a moving object such as a car, great care should be taken when out and about, both when driving and walking.

 Reduced movement can cause double vision.
 Eyes should ‘track’ and move in alignment - for example, when going from side to side or up and down around a page.
 This allows the images from the two eyes to be fused together in the brain so that you see only one image.
 Poor coordination and fatigue of the muscles that move the eyeballs can mean that the eyes don’t ‘track’ properly, resulting in double vision.
-For some people this happens only when looking in certain directions, or when reading words in the distance.
+For some people this happens only when looking in certain directions, or when looking at nearby objects.
 This is known as ‘convergence insufficiency’.

 Double vision resulting from reduced dopamine levels in the brain may respond well to standard Parkinson’s medications.
 Rest can also be helpful, so if double vision occurs when reading, it may be a good idea to have a break and rest the eyes for a while.
 If medication and rest do not help, special lenses may be prescribed by your optician.
 Occlusion (covering one eye) is another possible solution because double vision can’t occur when only one eye is being used.